2009 World Series: Phillies

 Following Game 4, after the Yankees took a 3–1 series lead, The Philadelphia Inquirer accidentally printed a three-quarters-page Macy's advertisement congratulating the Phillies for winning the World Series, along with a picture of a Phillies championship T-shirt.
 The newspaper subsequently apologized for the mistake.

 Lee Jenkins of Sports Illustrated attributed Philadelphia's loss to a lack of pitching depth, noting that three different Yankees starters managed to win games in the series, while only Cliff Lee won games for the Phillies.
 The Phillies' 2008 postseason star pitchers, starter Cole Hamels and closer Brad Lidge, struggled in their only appearances of the 2009 World Series.
 The Phillies bullpen which did well in the NLCS performed poorly in the World Series, allowing seven runs in just 11 2/3 innings with a 5.40 ERA.
 Jorge Arangure Jr. of ESPN partially attributed the Phillies' loss to their lack of offensive production, citing the team's .227 batting average in the World Series.
 Only Chase Utley performed well with 5 home runs and 22 of the Phillies' 90 bases, while Shane Victorino and Jimmy Rollins struggled at the plate, and Ryan Howard struck out a record 13 times in the World Series after his NLCS MVP performance.

+The Phillies swapped ace pitchers, acquiring Roy Halladay from Toronto and simultaneously sending Cliff Lee to Seattle.
+Despite this, the Phillies were odds on favorite to win their third pennant in a row in 2010.
+However, they were instead upset by the eventual World Series champion San Francisco Giants in the National League Championship Series in six games.
+They would reacquire Cliff Lee and trade for Roy Oswalt in the 2010 off-season, which formed a "Four Aces" rotation of Halladay, Hamels, Lee, and Oswalt.
+They won 102 games in 2011, but were again upset by an eventual World Series champion, the St. Louis Cardinals, in the National League Division Series in five games.
+Afterwards, they would enter a long dry spell of postseason baseball and not make another appearance until 2022.